tillgrallert/slides/dh/2024-davo/stylometry.md

 ---
-title: "Looking at the iceberg from below the waterline"
+title: "How did they do it?"
-subtitle: "Stylometric authorship attribution for anonymous articles in Arabic periodicals from the early twentieth century"
+subtitle: "Stylometric authorship attribution of anonymous texts in late Ottoman Arabic periodicals"
-panel: ""
+panel: "Stylometry and the Digital Humanities"
-event: "DAVO 2024"
+event: "DAVO 2024, Göttingen"
 author: Till Grallert
 institute:
     - "Humboldt-Universität zu Berlin, Institut für Geschichtswissenschaften"